 An absolute contemporary classic, Garrett Leight’s Wilson M sunnies are the perfect frames for putting a positive spin on things.
 All metal with some tasty filigree detail on the temples, they add mood-lifting class and sass in equal measure.

-If there was an all time top dog of frame designs, it would probably be the Wayfarer.
+If there was an all time favourite of feminine frame designs, it would probably be the cat eye.
 If you were going to improve on that classic recipe, you’d probably add some pink lenses.
-The Granada Sun sunglasses from our pal Garrett are completed with extremely palatable clear gloss frames ,making for the kind of shades it’s probably impossible to be unhappy in.
+Well, Jacques Marie Mage has gone even further, with these shallowed Heart sunglasses they've made the sharpest cutting pair of cat eyes we've ever seen at Seen.

 Jacques Marie Mage Wyatt